California Baptist Lancers men's basketball: History

 The men's basketball program began playing at the NAIA level in 1969 and stayed at that level until 2010, competing in the Golden State Athletic Conference.
 In 2010, California Baptist Lancers moved up in all sports to the NCAA Division II, joining the Pacific West Conference in all sports on July 1, 2011.
 In January 2017, the California Baptist Lancers announced their transition to NCAA Division I, joining the Western Athletic Conference on July 1, 2018, in all sports.
-The school will be eligible for the NCAA Division I postseason tournament in the 2022–23 season.
+The school became eligible for the NCAA Division I postseason tournament in the 2022–23 season.

 Postseason results

 College Basketball Invitational (CBI) results

 The Lancers have appeared in the College Basketball Invitational (CBI) twice.
 Their record is 0–2.

 NCAA Division II tournament results

 The Lancers have appeared in 5 NCAA Division II Tournaments.
 Their combined record is 7–5.